 As with the above point, good housekeeping underpins effective Health & Safety management.
 Some good general pointers to consider are:

 With an extensive suite of services to support you in keeping your school safe, we can help you with everything from compiling risk assessments to carrying out PAT Testing.

 Partnered with education specialists EPM Ltd, we have over 20 years’ experience keeping schools safe and compliant, so you can rest assured you’re in safe hands and we understand the unique challenges the education sector face.

-If you’re not yet a client and have any questions around your Health & Safety responsibilities, contact our team today on 0345 241 5250 or use the form on this page.
+If you’re not yet a client and have any questions around your Health & Safety responsibilities, use the form on this page to contact the team.